-The locations of study sites are over 650 kilometres apart from each other (figure 2).
-The selected locations lie in the desert to grassland (Mt Isa) and grassland to subtropical (Hughenden) climatic zones respectively.
-The land cover classification of these two areas with contrasting geo-climatic characteristics makes the approach suitable to apply most of other Australian regions with appropriate modifications.
-As tabulated in Table 03, the two selected study areas are considerably distinct from each other by various geo-climatic aspects.
+The locations of study sites are over 650 kilometres apart from each other (Figure 2).
+The selected study areas are located in semi-desert or arid Mt Isa region and in grassland dominant subtropical Hughenden region.
+The land cover classification of these locations with contrasting geo-climatic characteristics makes the approach suitable to apply most of other Australian regions with appropriate modifications.
+As tabulated in Table 03, the two selected study areas are considerably distinct from each other by distance and geoclimatic aspects.
 The 1st area (around Mt Isa city in central Australia) has arid climate with relatively unproductive soil layer for farming (Michael and et al, 2005).
 Hughenden area (2nd study area) in central-northeast Queensland is in the massive Mitchell grasslands and closer to subtropical conditions of the state.
-For this study, we extracted 1000 km2 sections from each region.
+For this study, we focused on 1000 km2 sections from each region.
 Population density is very low and less than 2 people per 1 sq km (Australian Bureau of Statistics, 2008).